Hin274/PasswordGenerator/README.md

 # PasswordGenerator
 https://hin274.github.io/PasswordGenerator/
 <br>
-Password generator created according to a mockup on a Scrimba javascript course.
+A solo project to create a password generator according to a mockup on a Scrimba JavaScript course.
 However, I added animation effects for hover and click.
-Did the additional challenges there were outlined on the course.
+Did the additional challenges there were outlined for the project.
 <ul>
 <li>Adjust password length</li>
 <li>Copy password on click</li>